-I get to bed between 10:30-Midnight 7 days per week.
+I get to bed between 10:30-Midnight seven days per week.
 But before I hit the pillow, I write down the following day’s tasks.
-I don’t use an app, I use a simple 3×5 card.
+I don’t use an app; I use a simple 3×5 card.
 First, I add the date and 5-10 tasks (including items I didn’t finish from the previous task day).
 Next, I add numbers next to each item to represent priority. #1 being the most critical and so forth.
 Then, lights out.
 No T.V. and no phone.

 2. 10 Minutes of Stretch Time

 From the moment I wake up, it’s game time.
 But that doesn’t mean I jump directly onto Instagram or email.
 I get up and go through a basic stretching routine right on the floor next to my bed.
-I focus on my breathing and often times spend a few minutes talking to God.
-Then I walk to my phone, and start the day.
+I focus on my breathing and often spend a few minutes talking to God.
+Then I walk to my phone and start the day.

 3. Reward Yourself With Food

 The #1 item on my list is always a beast.
-It’s the task I don’t really feel like doing–especially 10 minutes after I’ve woken up.
+It’s the task I don’t feel like doing–especially 10 minutes after I’ve woken up.
 But I do it.
 Because if I don’t, I can’t eat.
 You heard that right.
 I don’t allow myself breakfast until I finish my first task.
 Sometimes it takes me 15 minutes, sometimes an hour.
 But I crush through it and then make myself a healthy meal.